dietercastel/SAE/README.md

 ### keyPath (String, REQUIRED)
 The absolute path to a file containing the server-side key for encrypting the client-side sessions.
-Example: `/path/to/keyfile.key` pointing to a file containing only `mysupersecretkeyiwillbeusing`.
+Example: `/path/to/keyfile.key` pointing to a file containing only `mynb1supersecretkey4me`.
 Do not put this file under version control!
 This feauture is espicially intended to avoid placing private data into open by accident for example on a public github repository.
 Be wary of your keys/secrets/private info!

+####Key format restriction
+The key in the file is check against 2 very simple rules to make sure it's sufficiently secure (for now).
+The key must be at least 16 characters long and needs to include at least two words (letter sequences seperated by a non-letter sequence).
+Optimally, you use a long true random generated string that will most likely fit these requirements.

 ### failedAuthFunction (function, REQUIRED)
 A function that gets executed when a request is not proberly authenticated.